cotes2020/jekyll-theme-chirpy/_posts/2022-04-23-combining-valid-solutions-classical-field-theory.md

 That was lengthy, but in the end, we have a relatively compact result!
 In the last step, we took the inverse of the partial derivative $$\frac{\partial \phi}{\partial \phi_{\left( i \right)}}$$ as simply its reciprocal.
 This is because for the independent set of functions $$\left\{ \phi_{\left( i \right)} \right\}$$, we have $$\frac{\partial \phi}{\partial \phi_{\left( i \right)}} = \frac{d \phi}{d \phi_{\left( i \right)}}$$, which is a difference quotient.

-Finally, we find the divergence of the expression obtained in accordance with the right hand side of the Euler-Lagrange equations,
+Finally, we find the divergence of the expression obtained in accordance with the Euler-Lagrange equations,

 $$
 \begin{align}